Story, Wyoming: History of the region

-The region around Story was part of the history of the American Frontier and the Old West, and of the conflicts between early settlers and the Plains Indians.
+The story of Story concerns the history of the American Frontier and the Old West and of the conflicts between early settlers and the Plains Indians.
 The historic Bozeman Trail passed nearby in the mid-1860s, and Fort Phil Kearny, now a State Historic Site, lies just 5 miles south of town.
-Fort Mackenzie(Wyoming) was just to the north, near what is now the city of Sheridan.
+Fort Mackenzie (Wyoming) was just to the north, near what is now the city of Sheridan.

 Fort Phil Kearny, known to the Plains Indians as the "hated post on the Little Piney", played an important role in Red Cloud's War (1866-1868), and the area around the fort was the site of the Fetterman massacre and the Wagon Box Fight.
 The Fetterman Fight (with 81 men killed on the U.S. side) was the worst military defeat suffered by the U.S. Army on the Great Plains, until the Battle of the Little Bighorn ten years later.